Introduction to Interactive Communication authoring UI

 • Integrated repository for assets - the assets uploaded to and created on the server are available in the Asset browser of Interactive Communication authoring interface

-When you create a new or edit an existing Interactive Communication, you use the following user interface elements:
+When you create or edit an existing Interactive Communication, you use the following user interface elements:

 interactive communication authoring user interface